 If you’re a first-time investor, remember that the process will be a valuable learning experience.
 Holding onto your investments through market highs and lows can be a good strategy, so remember to practice patience and stay informed.

 When it comes to financial planning and guidance for key moments in your life, you don’t have to go it alone.
-Read 5 times you may need a financial advisor.
+Read about times you may need a financial advisor.